General questions

 Step 1: Open PuTTYgen.

-Step 2: Make sure you select ’SSH-2 RSA’ under the section ”Parameters”.
-If you can’t see this option, check from the “Key” category in the menu bar instead.
-Specify the number of bits as 2048 and press ”Generate”.
+Step 2: Make sure you select ’SSH-2 RSA’ under the section ”Parameters” and specify the number of bits as 2048.
+Then press ”Generate”.

 Step 3: Set a passphrase for the key in the ”Key passphrase” field.

-Step 4: Save the public key and the private key with ”Save public key” and ”Save private key” options.
+Step 4: Save the public and the private key with ”Save public key” ja ”Save private key” options.
 Name your key in such a way that it shows your name.

 Delivering the key to Otax domain administrator